 The gist of the meta-analysis, published in the Lancet, carried out by researchers at Oxford University, is to argue that those at low risk of heart disease should be on statins.
 However, the figures quoted in terms of risk reduction aren’t that impressive.
-Low risk is often spoken of in terms on one's cholesterol level.
-Arguably to increase the market for statins, 'healthy' levels of cholesterol have come down over the years.
-Statins are effective at lowering the so-called 'bad' LDL form of cholesterol, but are pretty lousy at raising good HDL cholesterol levels.
-Not surpisingly, this study uses LDL cholesterol levels as the measure of impact of statins.
+Low risk is often spoken of in terms on one’s cholesterol level.
+Arguably to increase the market for statins, ‘healthy’ levels of cholesterol have come down over the years.
+Statins are effective at lowering the so-called ‘bad’ LDL form of cholesterol, but are pretty lousy at raising good HDL is short for high density lipoprotein.
+It is the “good cholesterol” responsible for removing harmful cholesterol from the bloodstream.
+High HDL levels reduce the… levels.
+Not surpisingly, this study uses LDL is short for low density lipoprotein.
+It is the “bad cholesterol” which collects in the walls of blood vessels, causing blockages.
+High LDL levels… levels as the measure of impact of statins.

 In terms of one’s LDL cholesterol score is normally below 1.8; medium risk below 2.6; and high risk above 3.4mmol/l.
 What they mean by low risk in this study isn’t made at all clear in the paper, but the average LDL of those studied is 3.7mmol/l which means that, overall, participants in the study started at high risk.( I’ve put in an email to get some clarity on this but the contact person for the study is on holiday!)
 This is important because the only thing new thing about this analysis is the recommendation for low-risk people to take statins.
 We know they have small benefit for those who’ve had heart attacks.
 Anyway, if you are at apparent low risk (below 5% risk of a cardiovascular event in next five years) then apparently 1 person in 180 will not suffer a non-fatal heart attack as a result of taking statins for five years in they lower their LDL cholesterol by 1 point.